PaddlePaddle/PaddleMaterial/interatomic_potentials/configs/spherenet/README.md

 | Toluene       | 1000  | 1000 | 440790 | 15    |
 | Uracil        | 1000  | 1000 | 131770 | 12    |

-**Data format**: Each molecule is stored as a single `.npz` file with keys `E` (energies), `F` (forces), `R` (positions), and `z` (atomic numbers).

-The configs expect each molecule file under `./data/md17/` and split indices under `./data/md17/splits/<molecule>_<split>_idx.npy`.
-For example, the aspirin config reads `./data/md17/md17_aspirin.npz`.

-Each MD17 config stores the training-split total-energy mean in the SphereNet model with `data_std: 1.0`.
-The model learns centered energy, restores physical energy internally, and differentiates the restored energy to obtain forces.
-Dataset labels therefore remain in their original physical units.

 ## Model

 SphereNet is a spherical message passing neural network for 3D molecular